Complimentary Shipping IGI Certified Diamonds Lifetime Upgrade Program Lifetime Warranty

 Setting recommendations for small hands

-• Low-set solitaire: Classic 4 or 6 prong, stone sits close to finger.
+• Low-set solitaire: Classic 4 or 6 prong setting where the stone sits close to the finger.
+The timeless choice.
+Minimal metal, maximum stone-to-hand proportion.

 • Bezel: Completely low profile.
 Modern, clean, practical.
+Very secure for active wearers.
+Slightly reduced sparkle because the metal blocks side light.
 See bezel vs prong.

-• Half-pavé shank: Adds presence via band detail, not via stone height.
+• Half-pavé shank: Adds presence through band detail, not stone height.
+Diamonds set along the top half of the band draw the eye along the finger.

 Three example scenarios